 Terms of Employment

-- This position is exempt, full-time (40 hour week) with specified weekend and evening commitments that constitutes a portion of standard working hours.
+This position is exempt, full-time (40 hour week) with weekend and evening commitments that constitutes a portion of standard working hours.

-- Full time CDs accrue sick leave based on hours worked.
+Full time professional staff accrue sick leave based on hours worked.
 Employees must completed a waiting period of ninety (90) calendar days of continuous employment to be eligible to use sick leave.

-- Full time CDs accrue vacation at a rate of 15 days per year not to exceed 120 hours per year (use primarily when residential community demands permit and with supervisor approval).
+Full time professional staff accrue vacation at a rate of 15 days per year not to exceed 120 hours per year (use primarily when residential community demands permit and with supervisor approval).
 Employees must complete a waiting period of six (6) calendar months of continuous employment to be eligible to take annual leave.